-Government Subsidies For Arizona Ranchers
+Government Assistance For Arizona Ranchers

 The below-market federal grazing fee is just one of the many government subsidies that benefit Arizona’s public land ranchers.
 This list of other government assistance programs that help them is updated as new payments information is acquired, and when new subsidies are created.
+As you can see, the overall effect of all of these assistance programs is to privatize profits and socialize losses.

 Arizona Public Land Ranches That Benefited From Government Assistance